decred/dcrdocs/docs/glossary.md

 #### Private passphrase

-A passphrate that is used to encrypt parts of the wallet.db file; most notably private keys.
+A passphrase that is used to encrypt parts of the wallet.db file; most notably private keys.
 A wallet.db file encrypted with a private passphrase cannot be used without that passphrase.

 #### Proof-of-Stake (PoS) voting